tamberg/pi-lora/README.md

 Then plug in the Pi LoRa gateway and put the antenna in an upright position.

-Make sure to chose an elevated location to reach maximum range.
+Make sure to choose an elevated location to reach maximum range.

 Done!
 (The remaining steps are for setup from scratch.)